evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Dual_motor/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Polestar 4 Long range Dual motor is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 400 mm, while the rear discs are 390 mm.

 ### Regenerative Braking